Poring over your notes again? It won’t stops the brain blanks.

 There are many reasons, some of which are explained by a cousin of Tony Corballis, Professor Michael Corballis, a neuro-scientist, cognitive psychologist and global expert in the origins of language, left-handedness, and other matters to do with the brain.
 He explains that the more senses we attach to ideas and objects, the more easily they are recalled.
 Sight, sound, smell, touch, movement.

 With the thousands of interview coaching and training clients Tony Corballis has spoken with, the emphasis is on complementing strategic preparation with oral rehearsal – real live role-play, in which buzzwords, triggers, indicators and whatever constitutes good answers are practised again and again.
 Out loud.
-Homework to take away usually includes techniques in speaking while looking into cameras or mirrors.
+Homework to take away may include techniques in speaking while looking into cameras or mirrors.

 There’s a whole lot too on memory through harnessing associations and visual analogies, but we’ll save that for a rainy day.